American chinchilla NZ Red Cross

 The two recessives you're working with - that you know are there, anyway, there could be others - are chinchilla <c(chd)_> and non-extension <ee>.

-Both chin and res are agoutis, so that's good.
+Both chin and red are agoutis, so that's good.
 If you've got that many generations of purebred chins, you're most likely not to see a dilute, himi or REW pop up, though you could, and the NZ could reasonably carry dilute or REW since they're bred in white and blue.
 But it's getting rid of the recessive non-extension allele that makes a chestnut into a red that will be your immediate challenge.

 As @MsTemeraire says, you'll likely get most or all chestnuts in the first round.
 (If you get something other than chestnuts, you'll have a clue about what else is lurking in the recessive gene pool!).
 All of the first generation kits will carry a copy of the non-extension <e>, so in the ensuing generations you'll almost certainly start to see ermines.
 Those are what you need to get rid of.
 Unfortunately, you can't tell when one is lurking in later generations, so just cull ermines and the parents that produce them (because you'll know that both parents carry it when they produce one).

-The other recessive to watch out for is chocolate, which may come from the reds, as they are often be chocolate-based.
+The other recessive to watch out for is chocolate, which may come from the reds, as they can often be chocolate-based.
 But again, you most likely won't see them till the 2nd or 3rd generation.

 Red is a combination of Agouti dominant A, could be dominant B black or recessive bb chocolate (many breeders find that chocolate makes a better overall red color, as it masks the smut better), full color dominant C, dense color dominant D, and recessive non-extension ee that removes the dark color from the main body hairshaft, leaving the red tones behind.